hraberg/Shen.java/README.md

 * Full KL compilation.
 * Ability to load the `kl`.
-* Fix StackOverflow in the KL reader so it won't require `-Xss16m`.
 * The REPL
 * The Shen test suite.
 * SwitchPoints for symbols.